f4exb/sdrangel/plugins/samplesource/aaroniartsainput/readme.md

   - Blue triangle icon: device is ready and can be started
   - Green square icon: device is running and can be stopped

+<h2>2: Stream sample rate</h2>

+This is the stream sample rate in S/s with multiplier.
+It should be equal to what is displayed in (4).

 <h3>3: Frequency</h3>

 This is the center frequency received in he stream meta data.
 When setting it it will try to set the center frequency of the `IQ Demodulator` in RTSA suite the closest to the `HTTP server`.